top of page

 Spider-Man Season 5

-Goes out with a Big Bang as the emotionally devastating MJ plot wraps before Spidey's drafted in the Secret Wars with the Fantastic Four, Avengers & X-Men.
-Ends with a precursor to Spider-Verse & a great Spider-Carnage What If...?.
+It goes out with a Big Bang as the emotionally devastating Mary Jane plot wraps up before Spidey is drafted in the Secret Wars with the Fantastic Four, Avengers and X-Men.
+It ends with a precursor to Spider-Verse and a great take on a Spider-Carnage What If...?.

 Premiere: Sep 12, 1997